human-made-machine/saliency/README.md

 python main.py train
 ```

 This will start the training procedure for the SALICON dataset with the hyperparameters defined in `config.py`.
-If you want to optimize the model for CPU usage, please change the corresponding `device` value in the configurations file.
+The `device` value in `config.py` determines which accelerator to use:

+- `"gpu"` - NVIDIA CUDA GPU (default, uses `channels_first` format)
+- `"cpu"` - CPU-only training
+- `"tpu"` - Google Cloud TPU
+- `"metal"` - Apple Silicon GPU via tensorflow-metal

 Optionally, the dataset and download path can be specified via command line arguments:

 ```
 python main.py train -d DATA -p PATH